User Guide¶

 'bar')

->>> numpy.all(db.arrays.bar.fetch(as_dataframe=False)
+>>> bool(numpy.all(db.arrays.bar.fetch(as_dataframe=False)

-... == db.arrays.foo.fetch(as_dataframe=False))
+... == db.arrays.foo.fetch(as_dataframe=False)))

 True